-People seek us out professionally because they want change.
+People seek us out because they want change.

-Some want to be less anxious or less depressed, some want to be better able to control themselves in interactions with other people, while others seek greater self-knowledge or a very open-ended existential exploration.
+Some want to be less anxious or less depressed, some want to be better able to control themselves in interactions with other people, and others seek greater self-knowledge or an open-ended existential exploration.

-No matter what change a person seeks, the brain must change to accomplish and solidify that change over the long-term; learning has to occur.
-The brain’s evolutionarily-mandated Negativity Bias must shift, and memory systems have to be harnessed to positive states in order for permanent change to occur.
+For someone to change, the brain must change too and memory systems have to be harnessed to positive states in order for permanent change to occur.